api3dao/oev-docs/docs/oev/index.md

    [OEV Litepaper](https://raw.githubusercontent.com/api3dao/oev-litepaper/main/oev-litepaper.pdf).
 2. Check out our [dApp onboarding guide](/oev/dapps/) to see how you can integrate OEV in your dApp.
-3. Check out our [Searchers guide](/oev/searchers/) to see how to start searching.
+3. Check out our detailed [Searchers guide](/oev/searchers/) to see how to start searching.
 4. Connect with other developers and OEV enthusiasts in our [OEV Discord channel](https://discord.com/channels/758003776174030948/1062909222347603989).